Isaac Paredes Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.
+- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.83).

-- In his last time out on Monday, the right-hander went seven scoreless innings against the Toronto Blue Jays while surrendering one hit.
+- The right-hander last pitched on Tuesday against the Toronto Blue Jays, when he went seven scoreless innings while giving up six hits.

-- In nine games this season, the 24-year-old has an ERA of 2.90, with 8.9 strikeouts per nine innings.
-Opponents are hitting .210 against him.
+- In 18 games this season, the 24-year-old has put up an ERA of 2.92, with 8.9 strikeouts per nine innings.
+Opponents are batting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.